great-expectations/great_expectations/docs/terms/expectation_suite.md

 ### Features and promises

-Expectation Suites combine multiple <TechnicalTag relative="../" tag="expectation" text="Expectations" /> into an overall description of a dataset.
+Expectation Suites combine multiple <TechnicalTag relative="../" tag="expectation" text="Expectations" /> into an overall description of data.
 For example, a team can group all the Expectations about a given table in given database into an Expectation Suite and call it `my_database.my_table`.
 Note these names are completely flexible and the only constraint on the name of a suite is that it must be unique to a given project.

 ### Relationship to other objects